gottacatchenall/ms_map_territory_sdm/manuscript.md

 try to measure the location every individual in the first place (that being said, for charismatic megafauna that are nearly extinct, this _is_ what we do, precisely because it is feasible).
-Yet this should not be mistaken for the distribution $D$ being a latent property of species.
+Yet this should not be mistaken for the distribution $D$ being an inherent but latent "property" of species.

 Many approaches have been taken to design SDMs, but almost universally the output of an SDM is a raster, where the value of each location/cell $i$, denoted